Fewer Americans apply for jobless benefits last week

 The four-week average for claims, which compensates for weekly volatility, fell by 6,000 to 230,500.

 In total, 1,476,000 Americans were collecting jobless aid the week that ended Feb.
-12, a small uptick of 2,000 from the previous week’s revised number, which was its lowest level since March 14, 1970.
+12, a small uptick of 2,000 from the previous week’s revised number.

 First-time applications for jobless aid generally track the pace of layoffs, which are back down to fairly healthy pre-pandemic levels.